icecube/icetray-public/icetray/resources/docs/v4_00a_working_with_qframes.rst

 entire DAQ events are selected in the online-filter.

-Other items, including per-event RecoPulseSeriesMasks (from hit selection and cleaning), I3Particles, ICutsValues, and any other per-physics-event items live in the P-frame.
+Other items, including per-event RecoPulseSeriesMasks (from hit selection and cleaning), I3Particles, I3CutValues, and any other per-physics-event items live in the P-frame.

 But, given the "Mixed In" nature of the frames as seen by each module,